School Nursing: Preparation for Initial Certification

 Course Description

 This course is designed for a nurse with a BSN who wants to prepare for certification as a school nurse.
 Topics include the role of the school nurse, schools and society, growth and development, learning strategies, school law, and the legal and professional responsibilities of the ESA-prepared school nurse.
 This hybrid course incorporates independent study and classroom instruction.
-Independent study course materials are to be completed and submitted to the faculty prior to the dates of classroom instruction for evaluation.
+The independent study course materials will be made available 2 weeks before the live course date and are to be completed and submitted to the instructor before attending the in-person portion.

 Course Dates